Who Was Matthew the Apostle In the Bible?

 “And forgive us our debts, as we forgive our debtors” (Matthew 6:12, NKJV).

-Matthew heard the words through the lens of his financial background, so that’s likely why he expressed them this way.
+Matthew heard the words through the lens of his financial background, so that could be why he expressed them this way.

-Also, Matthew’s gospel is the only one to include Jesus’ parable about the talents (Matthew 18:23-35).
+Also, Matthew’s Gospel account is the only one to include Jesus’ parable about the talents (Matthew 18:23-35).
 A story about money and investment would have special appeal to someone who regularly handled money as a career.

-And Matthew tailored his gospel account to be read and accepted by the Jews.
-He begins with a genealogy of Jesus, connecting him to King David and Adam, and quotes numerous Messianic prophecies in his gospel, all designed to help the Jews believe that Jesus was indeed the Messiah.
+And Matthew tailored his writing to be read and accepted by the Jews.
+He begins with a genealogy of Jesus, connecting him to King David and Abraham, and quotes numerous Messianic prophecies in his Gospel, all designed to help the Jews believe that Jesus was indeed the Messiah.

 Lessons from Matthew’s life

-While we don’t have a detailed life sketch of Matthew, there’s still a lot we can learn from His time as a disciple.
+While we don’t have a detailed life sketch of Matthew, there’s still a lot we can learn from His time as an apostle.

-A big takeaway from Matthew’s life is that no sin is too great to turn from.
+A big takeaway from Matthew’s life is that no lifestyle is too hard to change.
 A tax collector like Matthew was like the scum of the earth in the eyes of his fellow Jews.
 He probably had many material possessions, but few friends.
 Perhaps one part of him felt guilty for the life he led, but the other part was too deeply mired in it to stop.

 But he gave up all that to become a follower of Jesus, and one of Jesus’ closest companions.

 Jesus doesn’t care how badly we’ve messed up.
+No matter what we’ve done, we’re all equal in His eyes.
 He loves us, sees our potential, and wants to be our closest friend.

 Matthew, an example for us all